 - Center: represents the primary Administration or Management "Element".
 This may often be a physical building (such as a Freeway Management Center) and include one or more physical object such as traffic management or transportation information functionality. - Field: represents the intelligent infrastructure distributed along the transportation network which performs surveillance, information provision, traffic control functions and whose operation is governed by a center object.
 Some field objects such as the Connected Vehicle Roadside Equipment (RSE) include the wireless communications to communicate directly with mobile devices, e.g. connected vehicles. - Personal: represents equipment used by travelers and personnel to access transportation services pre-trip and en route.
 This includes equipment that are owned and operated by the traveler as well as equipment that are owned by transportation and information providers. - Support: represents the computer systems required to 'support' the transportation related services and applications.
 These may include security, data warehousing, network administration, and system monitoring or management systems. - Vehicle: includes general driver information and safety systems applicable to all vehicle types.
-Four fleet vehicle subsystems (Transit, Emergency, Commercial and Maintenance and Construction Vehicles) add ITS capabilities unique to these special vehicle types.
+Light Vehicle Onboard Equipment (OBE) represents the functionality unique to a passenger vehicle or light truck.
+Specialty or fleet vehicle subsystems (Freight Equipment, Transit, Emergency, Commercial and Maintenance and Construction Vehicles) add ITS capabilities unique to these special vehicle types.
+Micromobility Vehicle (MMV) OBE represents functions that support efficient, safe, and convenient travel for bicycles and other low-powered mobility devices such as e-scooters, powered wheelchairs, and power assisted bicycles.